undergrad-partner-school

 Campus Life

 Not everything at Hamilton College is about learning and grades: campus life is an essential part of your educational experience.
-Check out some info about students' life at Hamilton College.
+Find out some information about students' life at Hamilton College.

 Student Organizations

 There are 164 student organizations and groups with open membership at this school.
-The percentage of male students who are members of organizations is 8 and female students 7.
-The most popular student organization is Chabad at Hamilton, followed by Ultimate Frisbee and WHCL (Hamilton College Radio).
-Other popular organizations among the students at Hamilton College are Board Game Club and ROOTS.
+The student organization with the highest level of popularity is Chabad at Hamilton, followed by Ultimate Frisbee and WHCL.
+Other popular student organizations at this school are Board Game Club and ROOTS.

-There is a drama club you can join if acting is something that interests you.
-You have a passion for media and communication?
-Hamilton College publishes its own newspaper and has its own radio station.
+For students with a talent for acting, there is a drama club.
+For individuals with an interest in media and communication, Hamilton College publishes its own newspaper and has its own radio station.

 Student Services

-Hamilton College offers a number of services necessary for a pleasant and secure life on campus.
+Hamilton College has a number of services important for a comfortable and secure life on campus.

-There is a medical clinic with personal/psychological counseling.
+This school has a health clinic with personal/psychological counseling.
 All in all, campus life at Hamilton College is rich and vibrant and provides everything most students need.

 Career Services